-6.2.4.
+6.2.3.
 PLC Status Bar

-The PLC Status Bar, informs us whether or not the connection is active.
+The PLC Status Bar informs you whether or not the connection to the PLC is active.

-6.2.5.
+6.2.4.
 Viewing Area

 The Viewing area enables you to monitor various aspects of the production cycle on a real-time basis by selecting one of seven tab views.
 By default, the Graphic Display tab is selected and the viewing area displays 3D graphic simulation of the CIM production cycle.
 For further details on the tabs displayed in the Viewing area, refer to Graphic Display and Tracking.